verrazzano/docs/content/en/docs/samples/lift-and-shift.md

 ```

 This will:
-* Create the application component resources for the ToDo List application.
+* Create the application Component resources for the ToDo List application.
 * Create the application configuration resources that create the instance of the ToDo List application in the Verrazzano cluster.

 Wait for the ToDo List example application to be ready.